sparkflows/sparkflows-docs/docs/installation/loadbalancer/aws-loadbalancer.rst

 AWS Network Load Balancer
 ==========================

-It explains about creating network load balancer in AWS and configuring VM running with Fire Insights.
+It explains about creating network load balancer in AWS and configuring VM running with Sparkflows.

 Below are steps involved in creating network load balancer in AWS: